nb312/nb312.github.io/_posts/2018-09-01-dart-lesson05-object-oriented.md

 You need know ,we can not override a `static` field of a interface and dart also support the multi implement.

 # Cascade operator(..)
-If you use a object in the same time but call it for some many times, there is a symbol `..` to help you use the object convenience.Examples are below.
+If you use an object at the same time but call it for some many times, there is a symbol `..` to help you use the object convenience.
+Examples are below.
-If we have the this definition:
+If we have this definition:
 ```dart
 class Example {